akeneo/pim-helpcenter/content/md/assets/assets-transformation.md

 The `target` property allows you to define in which attribute value the PIM should generate the new variation.
 For instance: `Thumbnail_variation`.

 ::: info
-As soon as an attribute is defined as a target attribute of a transformation, it becomes disabled (read-only).
-It means that you can no longer modify or remove it.
-If the target attribute changes, then the attribute previously defined as the target becomes enabled and you can modify or remove it.
+As soon as an attribute is defined as a target attribute of a transformation, it will appear as grayed out (it will be set to read-only).
+It means that you can no longer edit it nor remove it.
+If the target attribute changes, then the attribute previously set as the target will not be grayed out anymore, and you will be able to edit it or remove it.
 :::

 ![Assets Transformations](../img/Assets_TransformationsV2.png)